 Recommend basic Ayurvedic bodywork therapies | ✓ | |

-You can find a detailed scope of practice for the Holistic Ayurvedic Coach program here and the Ayurvedic Health Counselor program here.
+For detailed scope of practice information, visit the Holistic Ayurvedic Coach program and Ayurvedic Health Counselor program pages.

-Ayurveda can be offered on its own, and it also complements all other healing modalities.
-Your Coach or Counselor certification can supplement what you already offer and carve out a niche for business.
-Graduates of our programs come from a variety of backgrounds, including:
+Ayurveda is powerful on its own and beautifully complements other healing modalities.
+Earning your Coach or Counselor certification can enrich your existing practice and help you carve out a unique niche.
+Our graduates come from diverse backgrounds, including:

 - Yoga Instructors and Therapists